The Proof for HRIS - (Article Summary - Link to original article is at bottom of page.)

 Toshiba America Medical Systems Inc.

-- By manipulating a streamlined and functional HRIS, Toshiba America Medical Systems Inc. moved all of their benefit information online.
+- By manipulating a streamlined and functional HR software system, Toshiba America Medical Systems Inc. moved all of their benefit information online.
 TAMS has created a library of documents and forms on its Human Resources portal, including the benefits guide, which earned a 2004 Apex Award for publication excellence.
 TAMS also received the 2004 Electronic Benefit Communication award given by Business Insurance Magazine for outstanding achievement in communicating employee benefits programs over the Web.

 For more details on these companies' success with HRIS, please view the original article.